33 High-Protein Dinners

 4. Lean Beef Stir-Fry

-Plus, you can toss in whatever produce you have on hand—this recipe is flexible, so don’t stress if you’re missing something.
+Plus, you can toss in whatever produce you have on hand.
+This recipe is flexible, so don’t stress if you’re missing something.
 Lean beef cooks up tender and juicy, and the savory sauce pulls the whole dish together.
 It’s a weeknight winner for sure.

 Ingredients :